innateessence/innateessence/README.md

 ### Notes for recruiters and hiring managers

 * I began doing personal programming on a frequent / semi-frequent basis roughly a decade ago
 * I am looking for Mid-level to Senior level roles.
-These roles fit my skill-set best.
+These roles fit my skill set best.
 * I have a strong preference for Remote/Hybrid roles.
 * You can find my LinkedIn on the left-hand side-bar